The Clear Edge

 Time breakdown revealed the problem:

-That’s 26 hours daily on decisions.
-In a 10-hour workday, 26 hours of decision time means carrying decision load across multiple days, creating backlog and missed opportunities.
+That’s 26 hours per day spent on decisions.
+In a 10-hour workday, 26 hours of decision time means you carry decision load across multiple days, which creates backlog and missed opportunities.

-The insight: He was spending 45 minutes on routine decisions that should take 10 minutes with a framework.
-That’s 35 minutes wasted per routine decision × 32 decisions = 18.7 hours wasted on routine decisions in 3 days.
+The insight is that he was spending 45 minutes on routine decisions that should take 10 minutes with a framework.
+That’s 35 minutes wasted per routine decision multiplied by 32 decisions, which is 18.7 hours wasted on routine decisions in 3 days.

 Identify bottleneck decisions:

-Review your log.
-Which decisions took the longest relative to their impact?
-Which decisions did you delay?
-Which decisions did you revisit multiple times?
+Review your log and look for the decisions that took the longest relative to their impact, the decisions you delayed, and the decisions you revisited multiple times.

-Mark's decisions took over 2 hours but had an impact of under $1,000 impact.
-These are your framework candidates—high time consumption, low complexity, perfect for automation.
+Mark’s decisions took over 2 hours but had an impact of under $1,000.
+These are your framework candidates—high time consumption, low complexity, ideal for automation.

-Result by the end of Day 4: Complete a 3-day decision audit showing total decisions made, time per decision category, bottleneck decisions taking too long, and framework candidates ready for automation.
+Result by the end of Day 4: Complete a 3-day decision audit showing total decisions made, time spent per decision category, bottleneck decisions that are taking too long, and framework candidates ready for automation.

 Days 5–8: Framework Design (6 hours)